 It’s all very confusing.

 You wouldn’t, however, entirely understand the subjective experience of pain.
-You would see neurons firing off and some twitching of muscle fibers, but even still, there would be nothing in that data that told you about the quality of the personal experience of the going through it.
+You would see neurons firing off and some twitching of muscle fibres, but even still, nothing in that data told you about the quality of the personal experience of going through it.
 However, this doesn’t mean that the experience is any less real.

 When most people describe the pain they experience, typically, they use words that refer to emotional states or outcomes.
 Depression, anger, fear, and sadness all seem to cause pain, independent of any physical injury.
 But are these experiences the same as the regular pain you get when you stub your toe or burn your hand on the kettle?
 As well, emotional and physical pain experiences are further complicated when experienced by Empaths or Highly Sensitive People.